-Silvia Grimaldi is a designer, researcher, academic, and is Course Leader for the MA Service Experience Design and Innovation course at London College of Communication.
+Silvia Grimaldi is a designer, researcher, academic, and is Course Leader for the MA Service Design course at London College of Communication.

 Previously, Silvia ran the BA (Hons) Spatial Design and the BA (Hons) Graphic Product Innovation also at LCC.
 Silvia was born and grew up in Rome, then moved to the USA to study BA Furniture Design at Rhode Island School of Design and then to London to study MA Industrial Design at Central Saint Martins.

 She works as a designer, researcher and academic and ran her own company, Nimble Critters, with which she developed the ETree, a range of interactive electroluminescent lighting in small production and exhibited worldwide.
 Her research focuses on product experience, narratives and emotional design.
 She has taught in the USA and the UK.

 Silvia is working towards a practice-based PhD at Central Saint Martins entitled Design for Narrative Experience: Product Interactions, looking at the role of narrative in users’ interpretation of product experience.
 Her past research work focused on emotional design, in particular investigating the role of surprise in eliciting product emotions.
 This resulted in the Ta-Da Series.

 Silvia has written chapters included in The Routledge Handbook of Sustainable Product Design (2017) Edited by Jonathan Chapman, in Experience Design: Concepts and Case Studies, edited by Peter Benz and published on Bloomsbury Academic and in Design & Emotion Moves (2008), edited by Pieter Desmet, Jeroen Van Erp and MariAnne Karlsson.